Ask the Experts: Documenting Vaccination

 For adults: eziz.org/assets/docs/ADA/IMM-718A.pdf

-Vaccination providers frequently encounter people who do not have adequate documentation of vaccinations.
-Providers should only accept written, dated records as evidence of vaccination.
-CDC recommends that, with the exception of influenza and pneumococcal polysaccharide vaccines, self-reported doses of vaccine without written documentation should generally not be accepted.
-An attempt to locate missing records should be made whenever possible by contacting previous healthcare providers, reviewing state or local immunization information systems, and searching for a personally held record.
-However, if records cannot be located or will definitely not be available anywhere because of the patient’s circumstances, people without adequate documentation should be considered susceptible and should be started on the age-appropriate vaccination schedule.
+An attempt to locate missing records should be made whenever possible by contacting previous healthcare providers, reviewing state or local immunization information systems (IIS, registries), and searching for a personally held record.
+However, if records cannot be located or are unavailable anywhere because of the patient’s circumstances, people without adequate documentation should be considered susceptible and should be started on the age-appropriate vaccination schedule.
 Serologic testing for immunity is an alternative to vaccination for certain antigens (e.g., measles, rubella, or hepatitis A).

 If a provider suspects an invalid vaccination, including those from persons vaccinated outside the U.S., one of two approaches can be taken.
 Repeating the vaccinations is an acceptable option.
 Doing so is generally safe and avoids the need to obtain and interpret serologic tests.
 If avoiding unnecessary injections is desired, judicious use of serologic testing might be helpful in determining which immunizations are needed.
 This may be particularly helpful in determining tetanus and diphtheria antitoxin levels for children whose records indicate 3 or more doses of DTP or DTaP.
-This issue is discussed in detail in the ACIP’s “General Best Practice Guidelines for Immunization” chapter titled Special Situations, and summarized in Table 9-1, available at www.cdc.gov/vaccines/hcp/imz-best-practices/special-situations.html.
+This issue is discussed in detail in the CDC’s “General Best Practices for Immunization” chapter titled Special Situations, and summarized in Table 9-1, available at www.cdc.gov/vaccines/hcp/imz-best-practices/special-situations.html.

 Healthcare providers (or other covered entities) may share immunization information with schools or daycare facilities, without authorization, if permitted or required by state law.
 These state laws would not be preempted by the HIPAA Privacy Rule [45 CFR 160.203(c)].

-Last reviewed: February 9, 2024
+Last reviewed: February 16, 2025

-Yes.
-Patient-held cards are an extremely important part of a person’s medical history.
+Patient-held cards are an important part of a person’s medical history.
 The person may move to another state or need medical care at a facility within or outside the state without access to the IIS in which their records are documented, and the personal record may be the only vaccination record available.

 The National Childhood Vaccine Injury Act (NCVIA), enacted in 1986, set forth 3 basic requirements for all vaccination providers, which are: